openvinotoolkit/model_server/docs/developer_guide.md

 `IMAGE` - docker image name which should be used to run tests.

-`TEST_DIR` -  location where models and test data should be downloaded.
+`TEST_DIR_CACHE` -  location where models and test data should be downloaded.

+`TEST_DIR` -  location where models and test data will be copied to for use while running tests.

+`TEST_DIR_CLEANUP` - if set to `True`, directory under `TEST_DIR` will be removed after tests.

 `LOG_LEVEL` - set log level.